Motion Graphics

 Inform as well as entertain

-Mix business with pleasure using motion graphics to make product, training, and other videos more fun and engaging—often at a lower cost than full animation.
+Mix business with pleasure using animated motion graphics to make product, training, and other videos more fun and engaging—often at a lower cost than full animation.

 Autodesk motion graphics software